Home > Health Encyclopedia

 Cardiac catheterization may be done if heart function becomes worse.

-Treatment will depend on what symptoms you have, what condition caused the mitral valve regurgitation, and how well the heart is working.
+Treatment will depend on what symptoms you have, what condition caused the mitral valve regurgitation, how well the heart is working, and if the heart has become enlarged.

 People with high blood pressure or a weakened heart muscle may be given medicines to reduce the strain on the heart and ease symptoms.